4 Billboard Analysis

 We’ll start with summarize() first because it can stand alone.

 The summarize() function computes summary tables describing your data.
-We’re usually finding a single number to describe a column of data, like the “average” of numbers in column.
+We’re usually finding a single number to describe a bunch of data, like the “average” of numbers in column.

 In our case we want a “summary” about the number of times a specific performer appears in data, hence we use summarize().